oracle/graal/docs/tools/insight/Insight-Manual.md

 ========================
 ```

-Table with names and counts of function invocations is printed out when the `node` process exits.
+A table with names and counts of function invocations is printed out when the `node` process exits.

 ## Apply Insight to Any GraalVM Language

-The previous examples were written in JavaScript and used `node`, but due to the polyglot nature of GraalVM you can take the same instrument and apply it to any language GraalVM supports.
+The previous examples were written in JavaScript and used `node`, but due to the polyglot nature of GraalVM you can take the same instrument and apply it to any language that GraalVM supports.
 For example, test the Ruby language with GraalVM Insight.

-To start, create the instrument in the `source-trace.js` file:
+To start, create the instrument in the _source-trace.js_ file:

 ```js
 insight.on('source', function(ev) {